MDverse/mdws/README.md

 > requests.exceptions.ConnectionError: HTTPSConnectionPool(host='zenodo.org', port=443)

 Re-rerun the previous command to resume the download.
 Files already retrieved will not be downloaded again.

+Expect between 10 and 15 GB of data.

 ### Parse files